-You should be suspicious of this disease if you see your birds begin to have a greenish or yellowish diarrhea, are having obvious joint pain, are struggling to breathe, and have a darkened head or wattle.
+You should be suspicious of this disease if you see your birds begin to have greenish or yellowish diarrhea, are having obvious joint pain, struggling to breathe, and have a darkened head or wattle.
 Fowl Cholera is a bacterial disease that can be contracted from wild animals or food and water that has been contaminated by this bacteria.

-So it is usually better to put them down and destroy their carcass so it will not be passed.
+It is usually better to put them down and destroy their carcass so it will not be passed.

-But there is a vaccine for your chickens to prevent the disease from ever taking hold.
+However, there is a vaccine for your chickens to prevent the disease from ever taking hold.